allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 1. Orphan Records vs Cascading Deletes.<br>SQLAlchemy will balk if the deletion of a record results in a null value in another table (thereby creating an orphan record).
 Example: We have a Student table, an Activity table, and an Enrollment table which uses the Student.id and Activity.id as a compound key.
 If we delete a Student record whose Student.id is present in the Enrollment table, SQLAlchemy will return a `AssertionError: Dependency rule tried to blank-out primary key column` error (and refuse to delete the Student record).

 We can tell SQLAlchemy to automatically delete any orphans it may generate by adding a `cascade='all, delete-orphan'` option on the relationship.
 (Further note, as per SQLAlchemy itself `'delete-orphan cascade` is normally configured on the 'one' side of the 'one-to-many' relationship).
 This is yet again another good reason to use `back_populates` over `backref` as I'm not sure how you would specify the relationship on the 'one' if the backref definition was placed on the 'many'.
+See more details [here](https://docs.sqlalchemy.org/en/13/orm/session_basics.html#deleting-objects-referenced-from-collections-and-scalar-relationships).

 ##### Extending the Object Model with Properties
 I found this good idea while reading Mike Patterson's [Relationships with SQLAlchemy](https://medium.com/python-in-plain-english/relationships-with-sqlalchemy-958b7358e16_ blog post.